knowdive/processes/README.md

  - OWL2DL: this Process will use the OWL file and returns the .csv and .xlsx containing its relative DL Axioms (only works with outdated RapidMiner+Ontology extension)
  - AlloyConverter: this Process will get the OWL file, related DL Axioms, and Alloy utils files as input and produce as output the desired Alloy specifications
  - AlloyResults2OWL: this Process will get a text file with the result of the Alloy Analyser and add its istances to the OWL given as input
+ - OWL2Alloy: this Process will get the OWL file, compute its related DL Axioms, and get the Alloy utils file as input and produce as output the desired Alloy specification

 ## HowTo
 In order to use those RapidMiner's Processes, you need to: